 This article will help you narrow down the itinerary while you are in Sydney, with a shortlist of things to do and see to point you in the right direction to explore the city.

 Fun Fact: The movie “Mission Impossible 2” was both shot and set in Sydney.
 Who can forget the climax where the iconic and famous motorcycle duel Tom and Baddy tackle each other in mid-air as their bikes collide?

 A dive into Sydney’s hottest neighborhoods

-Hop on the ferries to peripheral islands, or take a walk along the Sydney Opera House, Royal Botanic Gardens, Museum of Contemporary Art and Museum of Sydney all nearby.
+Hop on the ferries to peripheral islands, or take a walk along with the Sydney Opera House, Royal Botanic Gardens, Museum of Contemporary Art, and Museum of Sydney all nearby.

 The Rocks, the first European settlement in Australia and now a historic cobbled village full of heritage buildings, can be accessed just by a walk towards the north along the water.
 The Sydney Harbour Bridge can also be accessed easily from this area.

 There are a plethora of fine dining restaurants inside the Sydney Opera House.
 Sydney is a chef’s paradise for people who would love to devour Australia’s best steaks or sample the super-fresh seafood.
 Sydney has migrants from Hong Kong, Malaysia, Thailand, Japan, Italy, and even Spain.
 These people have brought their cuisine to Sydney and blended it with the local produce.

 In Circular Quay also you will find people gathered up at restaurants for contemporary Cantonese cuisine and heritage setting.